0180akusa/KindlePicStitch/README.md

 ### 4. Get images

 Extract the `zip` and you can find all the `jpeg` images contained in the `images` folder.

+## Drag any images and stitch them together.